rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 Modeling approach
 ===

 Based on the plot, modeling life expectancy as a linear function of time is a reasonable starting point.

 Some countries have much steeper trajectories than others (more improvement in life expectancy).
 Let's fit a linear regression of life expectancy on time *for each country separately* so we get an intercept and slope per country.

-To start: let's re-define as years since 1980 for easier interpretation of the regression intercepts (predicted life expectancy in 1980).
+First: re-define time as years since 1980 for easier interpretation of the regression intercepts (i.e. predicted life expectancy in 1980).

 ```r
 gapminder <- gapminder %>%